JulianKemmerer/PipelineC/docs/pypeline_guide.md

 ### Part IV — Escape hatches

-When Pypeline's normal abstraction isn't enough, these two hatches let you drop to a lower level without leaving the language: `vhdl()` for literal VHDL text, and `@wires` for telling the synthesiser a function is pure bit-rewiring with no real logic delay.
+When Pypeline's normal abstraction isn't enough, these hatches let you drop to a lower level without leaving the language: `vhdl()` for literal VHDL text, `@pipeline_latency` for an existing user pipeline, and `@wires` for telling the synthesiser a function is pure bit-rewiring with no real logic delay.
 (`kept_data_bus_t`/`ndarray_fragment_t` from Part III are not escape hatches — they're ordinary structured types.)